lcallarec/live-chart/README.md

 When you add a data point to a serie, data are stored in a `LiveChart.Values` object, which is nothing more than a wrapper around a `Gee.LinkedList`.
 To avoid your program growing too much in memory, be default, `LiveChart.Values` keeps only the last 1000 values.
-You can change that behaviour by injecting manually a `LiveChart.Values` object in your serie.
+You can change that behaviour by injecting manually a `LiveChart.Values` object in your serie and specify the buffer size in `Values` constructor.

 ```vala
 var serie_name = "Temperature in Paris";